Post authored by Kristen Roget, CMP, Senior Meeting & Event Manager at Experient

 In a previous blog post, I shared how I helped my clients at the American College Health Association incorporate wellness into their events by providing healthier food options.
 While that was a great start, we wanted to take the wellness program even further.
 A little creativity was in order, but when it was all said and done, the end results turned out to be more successful than we imagined.

 After the menus were adjusted, the second part of wellness was to get people up and moving.
 Of course, we didn’t want to take away time from all the sessions, as education was the focus of the conference.
 We decided to start the day with wellness and provide additional opportunities at key times throughout the day.
+Using real-time event-driven analytics and architecture we were able to determine the behavior as well as body posture of the audience and therefore knew who was more likely to engage, etc. For event driven architecture software solutions have a look into companies that build such software like the vantiq official website.

 During the lunch hour, we offered several other classes.
 Knowing that our attendees were dressed for the conference, these classes required only moderate amounts of movement but were still fun and informative.
 We had classes focused on full body stretching and chair stretching, as well as classes that taught our attendees nutrition, such as the power of raw foods and energy balance.
 But the highlight of the day was definitely ACHA’s walking program called Fit in 15!.
 Held during the morning and afternoon break times, Fit in 15! utilized several of Leslie Sansone’s Walk at Home DVDs to get attendees up and moving, and it couldn’t be simpler!
 All it required was a TV/DVD combo, an unused meeting room or tucked away foyer, and an energetic staff member to lead the group.